Alternative Mesothelioma Treatment Options

-Healing Touch Therapy is an emerging therapy that is becoming more widely used by patients battling cancer like mesothelioma.
+Healing touch therapy is an emerging therapy that is becoming more widely used by patients battling cancers like mesothelioma.
 This therapy invokes the relaxation response in patients and can help lessen the negative side effects associated with conventional cancer treatments.

-Health Coaching can help mesothelioma patients enjoy better quality of life, lessen pain and stress and make important lifestyle changes that can help speed up recovery from their cancer treatment.
+Health coaching can help mesothelioma patients to enjoy a better quality of life, lessen pain and stress, and make important lifestyle changes that can help speed up recovery from their cancer treatment.

-Many natural herbs have natural medicinal aspects which have been used to treat seemingly incurable ailments.
-Many times, nutritional Supplements work in conjunction with herbal remedies to provide the body with the necessary vitamins and minerals to fight off infection and other illness.
+Many natural herbs have medicinal aspects which have been used to treat seemingly incurable ailments.
+Many times, nutritional supplements work in conjunction with herbal remedies to provide the body with the necessary vitamins and minerals to fight off infection and other illness.

-Many cancer patients, including those battling malignant mesothelioma, have turned to homeopathy because it is a natural alternative to aggressive conventional cancer treatment drugs and can help manage the adverse side effects associated with them.
+Many cancer patients, including those battling malignant mesothelioma, have turned to homeopathy because it is a natural alternative to aggressive conventional cancer treatment drugs and can help manage the adverse side effects associated with such drugs.

-Guided hypnosis sessions can have substantial positive effect on a patient undergoing treatment for cancer, including mesothelioma.
-For this reason, hypnosis is now being increasingly integrated into alternative cancer treatment regimens.
+Guided hypnosis sessions can have a substantially positive effect on a patient undergoing treatment for cancer, including mesothelioma.
+Hypnosis is increasingly being integrated into alternative cancer treatment regimens for this reason.

 Light therapy is a complementary therapy that some cancer patients find helpful to throughout the course of their conventional treatment to help reduce pain, stress and anxiety.

 Manual lymph drainage therapy is a technique that uses very gentle manipulation to help reduce swelling in the body after surgery or radiation treatment in mesothelioma cancer patients.